webdriverio/webdriverio/README.md

 Default: *true*

 ## [SauceLabs](https://saucelabs.com/) support
 To run your tests via SauceLabs, add the following attributes to your option object.
+If you have a public repository, never publish your SauceLab key!
+Export these informations as enviroment variables.

 ```js
 host: 'ondemand.saucelabs.com',               // SauceLabs remote host